-Overall, It is easier to sell to a person who already know what he/she wants.
-That’s because it is likely that a user will search what he/she wants in search engines, and he/she will land on a page that is relevant to what he/she wants.
+Overall, It is easier to sell to a person who already knows what he/she wants.
+That’s because it is likely that a user will search what he or she wants in search engines, and that person will land on a page that is relevant to what they want.

-For a user with a specific needs, he/she has to be convinced into wanting something in order to make them take a desirable action.
+For a user with a specific needs, he or she has to be convinced into wanting something in order to make them take a desirable action.